Will dashboard AM radio be saved? Bipartisan bill would require automakers to keep it in new cars

 NEW YORK -- Lawmakers on Capitol Hill are pushing to keep AM radio in the nation's cars.

-A bipartisan group in Congress on Wednesday introduced the “AM for Every Vehicle Act."
+A bipartisan group in Congress has introduced the “AM for Every Vehicle Act."
 The bill calls on the National Highway Traffic Safety Administration to require automakers to keep AM radio in new cars at no additional cost.

 The legislation would also require automakers selling cars manufactured before the proposed regulation takes effect to let buyers know if the vehicles don't come with AM radios.

 Supporters of preserving AM radio in cars cite public safety concerns.
-The bill's sponsors note AM radio's historic role in transmitting vital information during emergencies, such as communication during natural disasters, especially to people in rural areas.
+The sponsors of the bill put forth Wednesday note AM radio's historic role in transmitting vital information during emergencies, such as communication during natural disasters, especially to people in rural areas.

 “Carmakers shouldn’t tune out AM radio in new vehicles or put it behind a costly digital paywall," Sen. Edward Markey, D-Mass., one of the bill’s sponsors, said in a statement.
 He added that the bill aims to "ensure that this resilient and popular communication tool does not become a relic of the past.”